NaikwadeVaishnavi/8-NaiveBayes/README.md

 # 8-NaiveBayes

-This repository contains datasets and implementations related to Naive Bayes classification, a popular algorithm in machine learning used for classification tasks, particularly in natural language processing (NLP) and text classification.
+This repository contains datasets and implementations related to Naive Bayes classification, a popular algorithm in machine learning used for classification tasks.
 ## Naive Bayes Algorithm

 Naive Bayes is a probabilistic algorithm based on Bayes' theorem, which assumes that the presence of a particular feature in a class is unrelated to the presence of any other feature.
 Despite its "naive" assumption, Naive Bayes has shown to be surprisingly effective in many real-world applications, especially in document classification and spam filtering.